SuitableCommand/SkyBlockPlus/README.md

 **Shulker.** Now spawns one shulker atop the end exit portal each time a player kills the ender dragon.

 ### Mob Behavior

+**Cave Spider.** Cave spiders now have a small chance of spawning with the weaving potion effect.

 **Ender Dragon.** The dragon's breath will now slowly convert stone-like blocks beneath it to end stone.